 d) the borrowed material is used in accordance with Fair Use guidelines (with appropriate citation information still provided).

-If you have any questions about submission guidelines for the 2019 volume, please contact the editors, Dr. Patrick Clauss and Nicole MacLaughlin, at email@example.com or firstname.lastname@example.org.
+If you have any questions about submission guidelines for the 2020 volume, please contact the editors, Nicole MacLaughlin (email@example.com) and/or Nathaniel Myers (firstname.lastname@example.org).